-2.12 Suitable toilet and changing facilities, and showering facilities where required by the standard, and appropriate accommodation for pupils' medical and therapy needs are provided.
-The premises are maintained to a standard commensurate with health and safety; acoustics and lighting are

-- appropriate; water provision is adequate.
-Suitable outdoor space is provided for physical education and outdoor play. - 2.13 The standards relating to the premises and accommodation [paragraphs 22-31] are met.
+- 2.13 Suitable toilet and changing facilities, and showering facilities where required by the standard, and appropriate accommodation for pupils' medical and therapy needs are provided.
+The premises are maintained to a standard commensurate with health and safety; acoustics and lighting are appropriate; water provision is adequate.
+Suitable outdoor space is provided for physical education and outdoor play.
+Boarding accommodation is adequate for the needs of all boarders, and safeguards and promotes their welfare. - 2.14 The standards relating to the premises and accommodation [paragraphs 22-31] and NMS 5 are met.